jloe2911/NoisyBench/README.md

 **Benchmarking framework for evaluating neurosymbolic ontology reasoners under noisy conditions.**

 **NSORN** introduces three types of noise—**logical, random, and statistical**—into the ABox of ontologies to test the robustness of neurosymbolic reasoners.
-We provide noisy benchmarks for widely used ontologies (e.g., **OWL2Bench**, **Family** and **Pizza**) and evaluate state-of-the-art neurosymbolic reasoners (e.g., **Box2EL**, **OWL2Vec** and **RGCN**).
+We provide noisy benchmarks for widely used ontologies (e.g., **OWL2DL-1**, **Family** and **Pizza**) and evaluate state-of-the-art neurosymbolic reasoners (e.g., **Box2EL**, **OWL2Vec** and **RGCN**).
 Our findings show that logical noise is the most challenging, causing significant drops in reasoning performance.

 Using the **Pizza ontology**, we created an ABox generator to support experiments with synthetic data (`see ontologies/Abox-generation.ipynb`).
 The process for generating ABox data for the Pizza ontology begins by loading the Pizza TBox (Terminological Box) axioms.
-A custom instance generation step then programmatically creates a specified number of individuals (ABox data), and their object properties based on a configuration.
-For this study, we use only NamedPizza class and hasTopping property in the configuration.
-Crucially, this generation leverages the TBox's inherent OWL restrictions (e.g., `only` or`some` constraints) to dynamically determine the appropriate target classes for object properties, thereby guaranteeing the generated ABox is semantically consistent with the ontology's definition.
+A custom instance generation step then automatically creates a specified number of individuals (ABox data), and their object properties based on a configuration.
+For this study, we use only `NamedPizza` class and `hasTopping` property in the configuration.
+Crucially, this generation leverages the TBox's inherent OWL restrictions (e.g.,`only` or `some` constraints) to dynamically determine the appropriate target classes for object properties, thereby guaranteeing the generated ABox is semantically consistent with the ontology's definition.
 The final output is the complete ontology, comprising the original TBox and the newly populated ABox.

 ---